Protection of biometric information in schools and colleges

 Article 35 of the GDPR introduces the concept of a Data Protection Impact Assessment (DPIA).
 DPIA is a tool to help you identify and minimise data protection risks.
 Conducting a DPIA meets, in parts, a school’s or college’s accountability obligations under GDPR, and is an integral part of the ‘data protection by default and by design’ approach.
 An effective DPIA helps you to identify and fix problems at an early stage, demonstrate compliance with your data protection obligations and meet learners’ expectations of privacy.

-A DPIA is required when the processing is “likely to result in a high risk to the rights and freedoms of natural persons” (Article 35(1)).
+A DPIA is a statutory requirement when the processing is “likely to result in a high risk to the rights and freedoms of natural persons” (Article 35(1)).
 You need to conduct a DPIA when processing data concerning vulnerable data subjects, which includes children (they can be considered as not able to knowingly and thoughtfully oppose or consent to the processing of their data).
 A DPIA should also be used if implementing an innovative use of individual’s data or applying new technological or organisational solutions, such as combining use of finger print and face recognition for improved physical access control.

 A DPIA does not have to eradicate all risk, but should help to minimise it and determine whether or not the level of risk is acceptable in the circumstances.
 Conducting a DPIA does not have to be complex or time-consuming in every case, but there must be a level of rigour in proportion to the privacy risks arising.